 These intelligent technologies may assist your situational awareness and in some cases, intervene to help avoid a collision or lessen the severity.

-The two safety features below assist the driver in avoiding distraction and may help you avoid potential collisions with vehicles ahead.
+The safety feature below assists the driver in avoiding distractions and may help you avoid potential collisions with vehicles, cyclists and pedestrians ahead.
 Of course you should always follow safe driving practices when operating a vehicle.

 The driver will receive audible and visual warnings, but when no driver action takes place, the system automatically engages to help avoid a collision.

 Stay, don't stray